BelfrySCAD/BOSL2/tutorials/Edge_Face_Sets.md

 This rounds all edges except those around the bottom face and the front-left vertical edge.

-The `except` parameter accepts the same descriptors as `edges`: single edges, face vectors, corner vectors, and axis strings.
+The `except` parameter accepts the same descriptors as `edges`: individual edges, face vectors, corner vectors, and axis strings.

 ```openscad-3D